internetloser1/internetloser1/README.md

 - 👀 I’m interested in everything ...
 - 🌱 I’m currently learning now on JavaScript, and have some troubles with Node
 - 💞️ I’m looking to collaborate on every person who wants to work with me
-- 📫 Reach me out on Twitter: nextstrike_Leo and learn, show me more!
+- 📫 Reach me out on Twitter: nextstrike_Leo and make me learn, show me more!

 <!---
 internetloser1/internetloser1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.